Overlap-weighted orthogonal meta-learner for treatment effect estimation over time: Related work

 \circledwhite{3}~\textbf{Meta-learners for HTE estimation \emph{over time}:} Research on meta-learners for HTE estimators over time is still very limited, and we are aware of only a few works. \citet{Lewis.2021} developed a method that, however, relies on \emph{parametric assumptions} on the data-generating process and is, therefore, \emph{not} fully model agnostic.

 Recently, \citet{Frauen.2025} formalized a suite of meta-learners for the time-varying setting, namely: (a)~{history adjustment} (\textbf{HA}), (b)~{regression adjustment} (\textbf{RA}), (c)~{inverse propensity weighting} (\textbf{IPW}), (d)~{doubly-robust} (\textbf{DR}), and an (e)~{inverse-variance-weighted} (\textbf{IVW}) learner.
 However, they all have important \emph{shortcomings} (Table~\ref{tab:table_method_overview}): First, the \textbf{HA} is biased and does \underline{not} target the correct estimand.
-Second, the \textbf{RA}, \textbf{IPW}, and \textbf{IVW} learners have plug-in bias and are \underline{not} Neyman-orthogonal with respect to their estimated nuisance functions.
-Third, the \textbf{IPW} and \textbf{DR} learners rely on inverse propensity weighting, which can lead to extreme weights for long treatment sequences, especially in settings with low overlap.
+Second, the \textbf{RA}, \textbf{IPW}, and \textbf{IVW} learners have plug-in bias and are \underline{not} Neyman-orthogonal with respect to their estimated nuisance functions. \rebuttal{\citet{Frauen.2025} refer to the IVW-learner as IVW-DR learner.
+However, it is \textbf{not} orthogonal with respect to its weights, and errors in the propensities propagate as first order biases to estimated inverse-variance weights, and hence, the reweighted population risk.
+Hence, for clarity, we refer to it as IVW-learner, as doubly-robustness does \textbf{not} hold.} Third, the \textbf{IPW} and \textbf{DR} learners rely on inverse propensity weighting, which can lead to extreme weights for long treatment sequences, especially in settings with low overlap.
 In contrast, we develop a novel \textbf{WO}-learner that is Neyman-orthogonal, and designed to deal with low overlap.